mattudakis/ArduinoLEDClock/README.md

 **Finished**

-- After loading the main WordClock sketch onto the Arduino replace the USB with the power USB.
+- After loading the main clock sketch onto the Arduino replace the USB with the power USB.
-- Attach the backplate to the clock with micro screws, plug the WordClock in and check that the colour change button and brightness sensor work.
+- Attach the backplate to the clock with micro screws, plug the clock in and check that the colour change button and brightness sensor work.
-- If everythin it working correctly the WordClock is finished!
+- If everything it working correctly the clock is finished!

 &nbsp;